geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

 This field is optional, cardinality 0 or greater.

 #### 9. Date
-Date on which the annotation was made; format is YYYY-MM-DD.
+Date on which the annotation was made; format is `YYYY-MM-DD`.
 Conforms to the date portion of ISO 8601.

 This field is mandatory, cardinality 1.